There are more than a billion smokers in the world today. Their best choice is to quit tobacco and nicotine altogether, but many don’t.

 If scientifically substantiated and produced under appropriate quality controls, smoke-free products are a much better choice for adults who would otherwise continue smoking than cigarettes.

 The burning of tobacco produces the vast majority of harmful chemicals in cigarette smoke.
-By eliminating the burning process—as is the case with smoke-free products—the levels of harmful chemicals generated can be significantly reduced compared with cigarette smoke.
+By eliminating the burning process—as is the case with smoke-free alternatives—the levels of harmful chemicals generated can be significantly reduced compared with cigarette smoke.

 Whether a product reduces emissions of harmful chemicals compared to cigarette smoke has to be scientifically assessed in each case.